linode/linode-cli/linodecli/plugins/README.md

 Plugins in this directory are called "Internal Plugins," and must meet the following conditions:

- * It must be compatible with python 2 and 3
+ * It must be compatible with python 3
  * Its name must be unique, both with the other plugins and with all commands offered through the generated CLI
  * Its name must not contain special characters, and should be easily to enter